-Newly formed in 2022, the college creates opportunities for collaboration between disciplines to provide well-rounded experiences for our students and research opportunities, resulting in minds ready to tackle the big issues faced by our local and global communities.
+The college creates opportunities for collaboration between disciplines to provide well-rounded experiences for our students and research opportunities, resulting in minds ready to tackle the big issues faced by our local and global communities.

 The college's mission is to foster a community of students, faculty, and staff committed to excellence in student-centered science education and training.
 We strive to create a diverse and inclusive scientific community that values collaboration, excellence in teaching, student and faculty research, and strong linkages between foundational sciences and their application.